 Now, right-click the quiet audio clip, and select Normalize Audio Levels:

 Select a maximum peak of -9 dB, unless you are making it for a specific media like Netflix, which has its own preset guidelines for audio normalization for a consistent audio experience across the platform.
 In which case, you’d select Netflix in the sample peak dropdown menu.

 And that’s it!
 Normalizing audio is crucial to maintaining a consistent volume level across multiple recording sessions that differ in loudness.
-This is the difference between quiet conversations being inaudible compared to the deafening roar of music blasting away during a theatrical scene.
+This is the difference between quiet conversations being inaudible compared to the deafening roar of music blasting away during a theatrical A scene is a collection of sources in OBS Studio.
+It is what viewers will see when you are broadcasting.
+More.
 Of course, you’ll probably want to consult some videos about normalization best practices because it can do more harm than good if misused.